Thursday, November 21, 2024

 Renting a musical instrument is an economical way to learn to play or to have access to some higher quality equipment that you don’t necessarily want to outright buy.
 Rental companies usually offer some kind of policy but if their terms aren’t favorable, it’s better to be safe and cover yourself rather than open yourself up to liability.

-Companies that rent or even lease musical instruments may even have programs where you can rent to own over a set period of time.
+Companies that rent or even lease musical instruments may even have programs where you can rent to own over a set period.
 Make sure to consider your rent/own/lease situation when you begin researching the best musical instrument insurance for you.

 #5.
 Skill Level: How do you play?